rschristopher/ischristtrue.com/src/truth.md

 But really, they are assaulting the very idea of knowable objective truth, reducing it to self worship.
-And even this moves them paradoxically closer to actual truth (that truth involves a person and a relationship).

 For truth to have any meaning, then truth must transcend all subjective